obenjiro/PerfectScrollFix/README.md

 PerfectScrollFix
 ================

-PerfectScrollFix is a fork of ScrollFix (https://github.com/joelambert/ScrollFix) small script that partially works around the most common issue with using iOS5's overflow: scroll for fullscreen web apps.
+PerfectScrollFix is similar to ScrollFix (https://github.com/joelambert/ScrollFix) small script that partially works around the most common issue with using iOS5's overflow: scroll for fullscreen web apps.

 The newly support `overflow:scroll` is a great addition and works well except under the following conditions: